 Veolia, the global resource management company, is now helping Scottish Water to achieve the target of energy self-sufficiency at its Seafield Wastewater Treatment Works, WwTW, the largest treatment works in the east of Scotland.

-In fact full self-sufficiency has already been achieved at various points during 2017 when Seafield used no electricity from the Grid.
+In fact, full self-sufficiency has already been achieved at various points during 2017 when Seafield used no electricity from the Grid.

-Seafield WwTW treats waste for a population equivalent of approximately 850,000 people from Edinburgh and the surrounding area which equates to 300 million liters of wastewater every day—enough to fill 121 Olympic sized swimming pools.
+Seafield WwTW treats waste for a population equivalent of approximately 850,000 people from Edinburgh and the surrounding area which equates to 300 million litres of wastewater every day—enough to fill 121 Olympic sized swimming pools.
 By implementing a range of innovations and increasing efficiency the target of energy self-sufficiency has been set as the practical target and will further sustainability and lower carbon emissions.

 Conclusion on Anaerobic Digestion in Scotland